 To get away from the negativity, a short separation may work.
 It will give you and him, the much needed breathing space.
 Of course, you need to have that all-important conversation with him first and it needs to be a mature decision to take a break to figure out the next step.

-5. Seek a divorce if there’s no option
+5. Seek a divorce if there’s no other option

-Let divorce be the last option when everything else has run out.
-It is always worthwhile to make a marriage work but sometimes in life, there is no point in dragging a dead relationship.
+Let divorce be the last option after you’ve tried everything.
+It is nearly always worthwhile to make a marriage work but sometimes in life, there is no point in dragging on a dead relationship.
 Perhaps the anger, hatred and dislike on the part of your husband has reached a point of no return.
+At least you’re not left constantly asking yourself, ‘what to do if my husband hates me.’

 He does not pay attention to my words anymore.
 The passion is completely missing.
 He does not communicate his feelings.
 He is rude and often tries to put me down, being sarcastic and mean.
 He gives me the silent treatment and often does not respond to my fears or concerns.